Creating Scriptless Functional Tests

 In a test step such as clicking a button, or typing text into a form field, an Action is applied to an Object.
 Use the Object menu to search the project for existing Objects or to record new Objects, such as buttons.

-Lastly, define values, if applicable.
-A value can be, for example, a name to enter into a form field, a post code number, a time selected from a selector, a URL, and more.
+Lastly, in the Value field, define any applicable values.
+A value can be, for example, a name to enter into a form field, a postal code number, a time selected from a selector, a URL, and more.
 Not all actions require values.

 How to Create Groups

-Groups are useful because they can be shared, but not a requirement to create scenarios.
+Groups are useful because they can be shared, but the use of groups is not mandatory to create scenarios.
 You add Groups to a scenario in the same way as you add single Actions.

 How to Edit Groups

-From the Test Action Library, you can only edit the name and description of Groups.
+From the Test Action Library, you can edit only the name and description of a Group.
 You edit the Actions, Objects, and values inside a Groups from the Scenario Editor.
 Such local changes are automatically saved only in the current scenario.

-You can choose to overwrite the values of the original Group in the Test Action Library, or choose to save your changes as new Group in the Test Action Library.
+You can overwrite the values of the original Group in the Test Action Library, or choose to save your changes as a new Group in the Test Action Library.

-- Find the Group in the Scenario Editor and expand it.Use the Test Action Library to find where the Group is used if you cannot find it in a Scenario.
+- Find the Group in the Scenario Editor and expand it.If you cannot find the Group in the Scenario, use the Test Action Library to find where the Group is used.

 - Click the Edit button (pencil icon) to edit elements of the Group.